Gold Medalist & Two-Time Canadian National Champion Gabrielle Daleman Joins Team MuscleTech®

-The one-year agreement will see the Sochi and PyeongChang veteran champion the MuscleTech® brand’s award winning proteins, pre-workouts and amino-based products including Amino Build®, Shatter® Elite and Iso Whey Clear on social media platforms, in media interviews, through on-ice training, on advertising and at retail throughout Canada.
+The one-year agreement will see the Sochi and PyeongChang veteran champion the MuscleTech® brand’s award winning proteins, pre-workouts and amino-based products including Amino Build®, Shatter® Elite, Iso Whey Clear and Platinum Whey+Muscle Builder on social media platforms, in media interviews, through on-ice training, on advertising and at retail throughout the United States and Canada.

 “I’m so excited to announce that I am officially part of the MuscleTech® family,” Daleman said.
 “I absolutely love this line.
 As a competitor, I know how important nutrition and health is and how important it is to recover and take care of your body.
 I absolutely love this line because they have products for before, during, and after my workout, it’s everything I could ask for and more”.

-Daleman's partnership with MuscleTech® will focus on her elite training regimen and an evolving career in a sport that favors those younger than the now 23-year-old.
+Daleman’s partnership with MuscleTech® will focus on her elite training regimen and an evolving career in a sport that favors those younger than the now 23-year-old.
 While most female athletes hit their athletic peak in their mid-to-late 20’s, many female skaters routinely find success throughout their teenage years, as the physical strain of jumping, spinning and training on bodies cause many to give up the sport before hitting their physical peak.
-Daleman came to MuscleTech® organically, as the MuscleTech® brand’s Amino Build (intra-workout BCAAs), Shatter Elite (preworkout), and Iso Whey Clear (protein) products propel Daleman through long days and early mornings for the last 18 months.
+Daleman came to MuscleTech® organically, as the MuscleTech® brand’s Amino Build (intra-workout BCAAs), Shatter Elite (preworkout), Platinum Whey + Muscle Builder, and Iso Whey Clear (proteins) products propel Daleman through long days and early mornings for the last 18 months.

 “Gabrielle represents everything the MuscleTech® brand stands for.
-Strength, resilience, perseverance, inspiration, and a commitment to health and fitness that is reflected in not only her physique but in her mental fortitude,” said Ioavate’s Chief Marketing Officer Jarrod Jordan.
+Strength, resilience, perseverance, inspiration, and a commitment to health and fitness that is reflected in not only her physique but in her mental fortitude,” said Iovate’s Chief Marketing Officer Jarrod Jordan.
 “Daleman has also been open and honest about her struggles with mental health, anxiety, and ADHD in a sport known for its brutally competitive nature.
-In spite of these complications, she remains committed to improvement, in every aspect of the word.”
+Her strength shines through as she remains committed to improvement, in every aspect of the word.”

 For more than twenty-five years, MuscleTech has fueled those who want to raise the bar, helping to optimize human performance.
 Whether you’re an elite athlete training to improve your strength, endurance, and power for the upcoming season, or simply someone who is trying to stay healthy, the brand’s innovative line of performance supplements meets the needs of everyone.